PridaLab/rippl-AI/README.md

 ### rippl_AI.get_intervals()

-The python function `get_intervals()` of the `rippl_AI` module takes the output of `rippl_AI.predict()` (i.e. the SWR probability), and identifies SWR beginnings and ends by stablishing a threshold.
+The python function `get_intervals(SWR_prob, LFP_norm=None, sf=1250, win_size=100, threshold=None, file_path=None)` of the `rippl_AI` module takes the output of `rippl_AI.predict()` (i.e. the SWR probability), and identifies SWR beginnings and ends by stablishing a threshold.
 In the figure below, you can see how the threshold can decisevely determine what events are being detected.
 For example, lowering the threshold to 0.5 would have result in XGBoost correctly detecting the first SWR, and the 1D-CNN detecting the sharp-wave that has no ripple.

 ![Detection method](https://github.com/PridaLab/rippl-AI/blob/main/figures/detection-method.png)